Denis Moran (Gaelic footballer)

-Denis "Ogie" Moran (born 16 January 1956) in Ballybunion, County Kerry) is an Irish former Gaelic footballer and manager.
-He played football with his local club Beale, his divisional side Shannon Rangers and also at the senior level for the Kerry County team between 1975 and 1987.
+Denis "Ogie" Moran (born on 16 January 1956) in Ballybunion, County Kerry) is an Irish former Gaelic footballer and manager.
+He played for his local club Beale, his divisional side Shannon Rangers and also at the senior level for the Kerry County team between 1975 and 1987.

 Early life

 Denis 'Ogie' Moran was born in Ballybunion, County Kerry in 1956.
 Born into a family that had an interest in Gaelic games, Moran's father brought him to matches every weekend.
 In 1962, he travelled to Croke Park as the mascot to the Kerry team that captured the All-Ireland title.

 Moran was educated at the local national school and later boarded at the famous Franciscan College in Gormanston, County Meath.
 Moran became a key member of the college senior team that captured three Leinster colleges' titles in a row between 1972 and 1974.
 In 1973, Moran's side reached the final of the All-Ireland series.
 St Michael's College from Enniskillen provided the opposition on that occasion and a close game developed.
 At the end of the game, the Franciscans had won the day by 1-8 to 1-6 and Moran picked up an All-Ireland Colleges' winners' medal.